TcMenu/tcLibraryDev/README.md

 # TcMenu and IoAbstraction development and test project

-**NOTE that this project is not intended for users of tcMenu and IoAbstraction, it exists purely for testing and developing the libraries.**
+**NOTE that this project is not a fully working solution, it is an example of how to get started with library development in platformIO.
+It is not maintained.**

 This is for developers of tcMenu and IoAbstraction, it allows you to develop source and build both libraries within an IDE using platformIO.